-- EPSY 594 Counseling Practicum: Individual Counseling (2 hrs.)
+- COUN 594 Counseling Practicum: Individual Counseling (2 hrs.)

-- EPSY 594 Counseling Practicum: Career Counseling (2 hrs.) or
+- COUN 594 Counseling Practicum: Career Counseling (2 hrs.) or

-- EPSY 594 Counseling Practicum: Marriage, Couple and Family Counseling (2 hrs.)
+- COUN 594 Counseling Practicum: Marriage, Couple and Family Counseling (2 hrs.)

-Doctoral Internship (EPSY 597 - 6 credits minimum): Each student develops an internship plan that is consistent with his or her career goals and includes those activities typical of a counselor educator and as outline by CACREP: counseling activities, professional association work, supervision, teaching, and research.
-Students may request approval of an internship plan after completing all practica and EPSY 551: Supervision of Practicum.
+Doctoral Internship (COUN 597 - 6 credits minimum): Each student develops an internship plan that is consistent with his or her career goals and includes those activities typical of a counselor educator and as outline by CACREP: counseling activities, professional association work, supervision, teaching, and research.
+Students may request approval of an internship plan after completing all practica and COUN 551: Supervision of Practicum.